markkyaw/markkyaw/README.md

 ## Hi there 👋

-I'm a Full Stack Engineer studied Computer Science at the University of Southern California
+I'm a Full Stack Engineer

-- 🔭 In my free time, I’m working on
+🔭 In my free time, I’m working on
 - a news scraping project
 - a discord bot
 - updating class rating website [ratemyelectives](https://ratemyelectives.com/) to use Django and React

 I'm also trying to get more involved in contributing to open source projects to expand my skills
 <!--